Jihad7518/YCCIA-MSE-2511/MSE803 Data Analytics/Week02/Activity02/README.md

   - NO2 & O3

 **Insight:**
-Pollutants are highly interrelated, and environmental factors such as wind play an important role in reducing pollution levels.
+Air pollutants are highly interrelated, indicating common emission sources.
+Meteorological factors—especially wind—play a critical role in reducing pollution by dispersion.

 ---